 liaising with colleagues and clients from around the country and worldwide.

-investigating subjects such as: airflow in the lowest kilometre of the atmosphere; the physics of clouds and precipitation; global climate change;
+investigating subjects such as airflow in the lowest kilometre of the atmosphere, the physics of clouds and precipitation, or global climate change;

 developing and improving numerical and computer models to predict atmospheric processes and improve the accuracy of forecasts;

 researching seasonal forecasting, ocean forecasting and climate prediction;